 The bioavailability of the suspension formulation was compared with losartan tablets in healthy adults.
-The suspension and tablet are similar in their bioavailability with respect to both losartan and the active metabolite (see DOSAGE AND ADMINISTRATION, Preparation of Suspension).
+The suspension and tablet are similar in their bioavailability with respect to both losartan and the active metabolite [see DOSAGE AND ADMINISTRATION].

-Geriatric and Gender: Losartan pharmacokinetics have been investigated in the elderly (65-75 years) and in both genders.
+Losartan pharmacokinetics have been investigated in the elderly (65-75 years) and in both genders.
 Plasma concentrations of losartan and its active metabolite are similar in elderly and young hypertensives.
 Plasma concentrations of losartan were about twice as high in female hypertensives as male hypertensives, but concentrations of the active metabolite were similar in males and females.
-No dosage adjustment is necessary (see DOSAGE AND ADMINISTRATION).
+No dosage adjustment is necessary [see DOSAGE AND ADMINISTRATION].

-Renal Insufficiency: Following oral administration, plasma concentrations and AUCs of losartan and its active metabolite are increased by 50-90% in patients with mild (creatinine clearance of 50 to 74 mL/min) or moderate (creatinine clearance 30 to 49 mL/min) renal insufficiency.
+Following oral administration, plasma concentrations and AUCs of losartan and its active metabolite are increased by 50-90% in patients with mild (creatinine clearance of 50 to 74 mL/min) or moderate (creatinine clearance 30 to 49 mL/min) renal insufficiency.
 In this study, renal clearance was reduced by 55-85% for both losartan and its active metabolite in patients with mild or moderate renal insufficiency.
-Neither losartan nor its active metabolite can be removed by hemodialysis.
-No dosage adjustment is necessary for patients with renal impairment unless they are volume-depleted (see WARNINGS, Hypotension — Volume- Depleted Patients and DOSAGE AND ADMINISTRATION).
+Neither losartan nor its active metabolite can be removed by hemodialysis [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

-Hepatic Insufficiency: Following oral administration in patients with mild to moderate alcoholic cirrhosis of the liver, plasma concentrations of losartan and its active metabolite were, respectively, 5-times and about 1.7-times those in young male volunteers.
-Compared to normal subjects the total plasma clearance of losartan in patients with hepatic insufficiency was about 50% lower and the oral bioavailability was about 2-times higher.
-A lower starting dose is recommended for patients with mild to moderate hepatic impairment.
+Following oral administration in patients with mild to moderate alcoholic cirrhosis of the liver, plasma concentrations of losartan and its active metabolite were, respectively, 5-times and about 1.7-times those in young male volunteers.
+Compared to normal subjects the total plasma clearance of losartan in patients with hepatic insufficiency was about 50% lower and the oral bioavailability was about doubled.
+Use a starting dose of 25 mg for patients with mild to moderate hepatic impairment.
 COZAAR has not been studied in patients with severe hepatic impairment [see DOSAGE AND ADMINISTRATION and Use In Specific Populations].

-Losartan, administered for 12 days, did not affect the pharmacokinetics or pharmacodynamics of a single dose of warfarin.
-Losartan did not affect the pharmacokinetics of oral or intravenous digoxin.
-There is no pharmacokinetic interaction between losartan and hydrochlorothiazide.
-Coadministration of losartan and cimetidine led to an increase of about 18% in AUC of losartan but did not affect the pharmacokinetics of its active metabolite.
-Coadministration of losartan and phenobarbital led to a reduction of about 20% in the AUC of losartan and that of its active metabolite.
-A somewhat greater interaction (approximately 40% reduction in the AUC of active metabolite and approximately 30% reduction in the AUC of losartan) has been reported with rifampin.
+No clinically significant drug interactions have been found in studies of losartan potassium with hydrochlorothiazide, digoxin, warfarin, cimetidine and phenobarbital.
+However, rifampin has been shown to decrease the AUC of losartan and its active metabolite by 30% and 40%, respectively.
 Fluconazole, an inhibitor of cytochrome P450 2C9, decreased the AUC of the active metabolite by approximately 40%, but increased the AUC of losartan by approximately 70% following multiple doses.
 Conversion of losartan to its active metabolite after intravenous administration is not affected by ketoconazole, an inhibitor of P450 3A4.
-The AUC of active metabolite following oral losartan was not affected by erythromycin, another inhibitor of P450 3A4, but the AUC of losartan was increased by 30%.
+The AUC of active metabolite following oral losartan was not affected by erythromycin, an inhibitor of P450 3A4, but the AUC of losartan was increased by 30%.